-Ruud Dorscheit of Sibelco – will give a overview of the silica sand situation and future glass industry requirements.
+Ruud Dorscheidt (Sibelco) – Overview of the silica sand situation and future glass industry requirements.

-Tom Paterson (Managing Director) of Fife Silica Sand and will discuss their contribution to the UK glass sand market.
+Tom Paterson (Fife Silica Sand) – Contribution to the UK glass sand market.

-Paul Bingham Hallam Univeristy and his team have been studying the best ways of adding fine cullet to the batch.
+Paul Bingham (Sheffield Hallam University) – Novel briquetting process for adding fine cullet to the batch.

-Diego Zurolo (General Manager of Loch Aline Sand Mine (LQS)) will present a report about the positon of LQS regarding supply of their well known high quality sand.
+Diego Zurolo (Loch Aline Sand Mine (LQS)) – Positon of LQS regarding supply of high quality sand.

-Hans Hilke Ardagh will be discussing the importance of quality control of incoming cullet sources an dother raw materials
+Hans Hilke (Ardagh Group) – The importance of quality control of incoming cullet sources and other raw materials.

-Peter Bencze FIK (UK) Ltd will present a case study of the importance of correct raw materials and their specifications on an electric furnace operation
+Peter Bencze (FIC (UK)) – A case study of the importance of correct raw materials and their specifications on an electric furnace operation.

-Nick Kirk Glass Technology Services discussing other souces of cullet not yet being fully utilised and how to get optimum use from them in glass batches
+Nick Kirk (Glass Technology Services) – Alternative sources of cullet not yet being fully utilised and how to get optimum use from them in glass batches

-Professor Chris Rayner of C-Capture (a spin off from Whiterose.ac.uk a consortium consisting of Leeds, York and both Sheffield Universities) the CO2 stripping trial being carried out at Drax Power Station. the first such full scale project in Europe.
+Chris Rayner (C-Capture) – The CO2 stripping trial at Drax power station: the first such full scale project in Europe.

-Nicola Johnson of Appleby Calumite will describe the history of Calumite use in the UK and Czech Republic and its role in lowering furnace emissions.
+Nicola Johnson (Calumite) – The history of Calumite use in the UK and Czech Republic and its role in lowering furnace emissions.